• Facebook

 • To learn more about the NCache Legacy API, please download the NCache 4.9 documents available as a .zip file on the Alachisoft Website.

-Here's an example which shows how to enable security on the cache.
-Once security is configured on the cache, security credentials need to be mentioned for initializing cache, using CacheConnectionOptions.
+The following example demonstrates how to enable security on the cache.
+After security is configured, the appropriate credentials must be provided when initializing the cache using CacheConnectionOptions.

 • .NET